Beyond the Rocks (film): Preservation status

 Beyond the Rocks was considered a lost film.
-In the last years of her life Gloria Swanson professed a desire to see Beyond the Rocks with a modern audience primarily because much interest lingered for Valentino especially at the 50th anniversary of his death in 1976.
-The film was unavailable and considered lost at the time, save for a one-minute portion for the better part of the twentieth century until a print was found in the Netherlands in 2003.
-Gloria Swanson died in 1983.

-The film was restored by the Nederlands Filmmuseum and the Haghefilm Conservation.
-It turned up among about two thousand rusty film canisters donated by an eccentric Dutch collector, Joop van Liempd of Haarlem.
-It was given its first modern screening in 2005.
+In the last years of her life Gloria Swanson professed a desire to see Beyond the Rocks with a modern audience, as much interest lingered for Valentino, but at the time of her death in 1983 the film (save for a one-minute portion) was still believed lost.
+In 2003, however, a print was found in the Netherlands among some two thousand rusty film canisters in the possession of Joop van Liempd of Haarlem; it was restored by the Nederlands Filmmuseum and the Haghefilm Conservation and given its first modern screening in 2005, with a DVD release the following year.

-The restored version was released on DVD in 2006.